Surnames: Bainbridge to Burnip

 The singular form Bate (5,079 in Great Britain in 1881) was much rarer in the North East with only 29 in the whole of Northumberland and Durham.
 Even Yorkshire was home to only 78 people called Bate in 1881.
 Lancashire, however was home to 1,068 people of this name with significant numbers in the western parts of the midlands and into the south west.

-Listed as a Guppy farmers’ surname peculiar to Cumberland and Westmorland.
+Listed as a Guppy surname peculiar to Cumberland and Westmorland.
 In Great Britain it is still most common in Cumbria and especially in the Borders area north of Carlisle as well as in Northumberland.
-However its is significant in Northern Ireland too and is found across Scotland where it likely originated.
+However, it is significant in Northern Ireland too and found across Scotland where it likely originated.
 The Beaty surname is a variant and in England also primarily associated with Cumbria.
 Like the surnames Baty and Batey (see above), they are pet forms of Bate, a shortened form of Bartholomew.

-An old surname that derives from the historic manor of Belasis near Billingham, which was a seat of the Belasis, Lambton and Eden families.
-Belasis is a Norman-French name meaning beautiful seat and it is likely that the surname came about shortly after the place was named.
-Rowland de Belasis, identified by his place of origin was the first holder of the surname and was a Knight of the Bishop of Durham who lived at nearby Cowpen Bewley around 1264.
+Belasis is an old surname (which also often occurs in the form Belasyse) that derives from the historic manor of Belasis near Billingham, which was a seat of the Belasis, Lambton and Eden families.
+Belasis is a Norman-French name meaning ‘beautiful seat’ and it is likely that the surname came about shortly after the place was named.
+Rowland de Belasis, identified by his place of origin was the first holder of the surname and was a knight of the Bishop of Durham.
+He lived at nearby Cowpen Bewley around 1264.

-Later, Belasis passed into the hands of Durham Cathedral, but the Belasis family continued their association with the area.
-Between 1270 and 1280, a John De Belasis held land around Wolviston and there is a tradition that he exchanged part of Belasis for territory at Henknowle near Bishop Auckland.
+Later, Belasis passed into the hands of Durham Cathedral priory, but the Belasis family continued their association with the area.
+Between 1270 and 1280, a John De Belasis held land around Wolviston and there is a tradition that he exchanged part of Belasis for territory at Henknowle near Bishop Auckland: